University of Wisconsin–Madison

 $575 Graduate student (contact us for registration code)

-Tuition includes a reception on Monday evening and lunch, Tuesday and Wednesday.
+Tuition includes a reception on Monday evening and lunch on Monday, Tuesday and Wednesday.

 Course Objectives

-4. Analyze the important principles underlying solid-state instability under accelerated temperature and relative humidity conditions.
+5. Articulate the principles underlying solid-state instability at elevated temperature and relative humidity conditions;

 Who Should Attend